tomeksochacki/fourTasks/README.md

 Selenium-Java Framework - a Maven framework in which to build Selenium tests written in Java.

 Getting Started:
-IntelliJ IDEA
+IntelliJ IDEA,
-Maven
+Maven,
-Lombok Plugin
+Lombok Plugin,
 Chrome

 Copy the repo into your local machine.